saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

 =======

 Odoo automatically generates some basic menu items depending on the apps you installed.
-For example, the website app adds two items in the main.
+For example, the website app adds two items in the main menu.
 These items are linked to pages, also automatically created.

 **Delete default menu items**